-Emergency Form - Each fall parents will receive a Student Health and Emergency Form.
+Each fall parents will receive a Student Emergency Form.
 It is essential that the form be completed annually and that the information is current at all times.
-Medical conditions such as allergies, asthma, epilepsy, diabetes, etc. should be indicated on the form.
+Medical conditions such as allergies, asthma, epilepsy, diabetes, etc. should be indicated on the card.
 Please update any changes throughout the year.
-This form can be downloaded from the District website under Departments, then selecting Health Services.
+This form can be downloaded from the district website.